 - First, configure your DEBC as Normally Closed (preferred) or Normally Open using Dipswitch 2.

-- If your DEBC is configured as Normally Closed, run wire from the "NC" (Closed in Emergency) and "Common" terminals of any of the three "Output" sections available on the EBDK.
+- If your DEBC is configured as Normally Closed, run wire from the "NC" (sometimes labeled "Open in Emergency") and "Common" terminals of any of the three "Output" sections available on the EBDK.

-- If your DEBC is configured as Normally Open, run wire from the "NO" (Open in Emergency) and "Common" terminals instead.
+- If your DEBC is configured as Normally Open, run wire from the "NO" (sometimes labeled "Closed in Emergency") and "Common" terminals instead.

 - Since the EBDK generates a maintained dry contact, land those wires on the "V out" and "In" terminals of the DEBC.